Here are some delicious Korean dishes you can make with fresh, seasonal vegetables this spring!

 This slightly spicy, sweet and vinegary salad turns dandelion leaves into a delicious salad.
 If you can’t find dandelion leaves in your area, this sauce recipe is also great with spring mix, arugula, baby spinach, or crown daisy (ssukgat, 쑥갓).
 I also use it to make a salad with dolnamul (돌나물, stonecrop) I grow in my backyard.

 You can also get asparagus year round, but this vegetable is truly the best when it is in season in the spring.
-You can use it in many Korean recipes such as bibimbap, kimbap, for a spring change.
+You can use it in many Korean recipes such as bibimbap and kimbap. in addition to the recipes below.

 Also, asparagus is delicious as this banchan dish in spicy gochujang sauce.